Dave-team/Knowledge-base/Business-Intelligence/Fivetran.md

 - When we change data in e.g. a Google Sheet and we want to sync again, Fivetran will do an upsert on the data already in Snowflake.
 To start with a clean state, drop the table in the raw schema first instead.
 If not, you’ll end up cleaning a previous state of a graph you made

 ## Relationship management
 When working with a vendor, have regular (e.g. monthly catchups).
 Make sure to track their performance.
-If and when something looks odd, you’ll have proof and you can ask for refunds when reasonable
+If and when something looks odd, you’ll have proof and you can ask for refunds when reasonable.

-Fivetran monthly catchup:
+Monthly catchup questions:
+- Does the team have questions?
 - Any performance issues?
+E.g. connectors not working?
 - How is MAR looking?
+Any outliers?
+Are the MAR in Looker equal to MAR in Fivetran account?
-- Any plans with new integrations?
+- Any new projects our end?
+E.g. new connectors / resyncs, etc
 - Anything else from either side?

 ## When there is no Fivetran connector